SahilArvind/EasyPCA/README.md

 ## Installation

-EasyPCA_win.c/EasyPCA_lin.c, which run the PLINK PCA and prepares the input files for visualisation, is in the C/ directory.
+EasyPCA_win.c/EasyPCA_lin.c, which runs the PLINK PCA and prepares the input files for visualisation, is in the C/ directory.
 The visualisation process has to be done on R, using EasyPCA.R in the R/ directory.
 For convenience, store both EasyPCA_win.c/EasyPCA_lin.c and EasyPCA.R in your PLINK directory. <br />

 On R, install the following libraries: <br />
 ``` r